What Is WordPress

 At the end of the day, despite its user-friendly nature, WordPress is a very powerful tool and can be used successfully to run any size of website.

-For example, if you go to Beyonce.com, guess what … that’s WordPress you’re looking at.
+For example, if you go to RollingStones.com, guess what … that’s WordPress you’re looking at.

 But that’s just the tip of the iceberg.
 There are multiple other examples of famous brands using WordPress.
-Brands like ACM, Time Magazine, James Bond, and others.
+Brands like TechCrunch, The Walt Disney Company, James Bond, and others.

-What is WordPress?
-If you want to learn more about WordPress, here is an excellent place to start: our 8-step ultimate DIY guide to making a WordPress website 👈 we cover the entire process from start to finish.
+If you want to learn more about WordPress, here is an excellent place to start: our 8-step ultimate DIY guide to making a WordPress website 👈 We cover the entire process from start to finish.